Dr. James S.C. Chao

-On October 12, 2012, Harvard University announced a $40 million gift to the University to construct the Ruth Mulan Chu Chao Center, which will anchor the Executive Education programs at Harvard Business School.
+On October 12, 2012, Harvard University announced a momentous gift to the University to construct the Ruth Mulan Chu Chao Center, which will anchor the Executive Education programs at Harvard Business School.
 In addition, the gift will support the Ruth Mulan Chu and James Si-Cheng Chao Family Fellowship Fund at Harvard Business School.
 With this gift, Dr. Chao not only recognized Harvard University’s 375th anniversary, but the 50th anniversary of the admission of women to Harvard Business School, which four of his daughters attended.
 The Ruth Mulan Chu Chao Center will also have the distinction of being the first building on the Harvard campus to be named for a woman and for an American of Chinese ancestry.

 This accomplishment was attributed to Mrs. Ruth Mulan Chu Chao’s passion to make higher education accessible to all.
 A website delivering a visual portrayal of her family’s history and accomplishments was created by The Harvard Business School to honor her ongoing legacy.